Listed on this page are our direct Bender

 carpenter and died as a German

 soldier in WW II.
-Gottlieb Kamuf is my Bender / Blaies generation's 6th
+Gottlieb Kamuf is my Bender / Fries / Blaies

 cousin, 1 generation removed.

 1.2.3.7.1.4.8.4.5.6.
-Anton Michael Bender, 6-19-1918--7-16-1941, the sixth of Michael Bender and Maria Helene Dumm's eight children born in Rettigheim.
+Corporal Anton Michael Bender, 6-19-1918--7-16-1941, the sixth of Michael Bender and Maria Helene Dumm's eight children born in Rettigheim.
 Anton Michael Bender never married.
-He started out as a bricklayer but later was a soldier in the German Army dying in Russia in WW II during Germany's invasion of that country.
+He started out as a bricklayer but later was a soldier in the German Army dying in Russia or Maydan/Raditsch b.Zwihahel Kol.Margarytowka in WW II during Germany's invasion of that country.
 July 16th, 1941: In the East, Finnish troops break through Soviet positions N of Lake Ladoga.
-On the central front, German forces of Heeesgruppe Mitte begin the destruction of several Soviet divisions encircled in the Uman pocket.
-Stalin's son, Lt.
+On the central front, German forces of Heeesgruppe Mitte begin the destruction of several Soviet divisions encircled in the Uman pocket. 's son, Lt.
 Jacob Dugashvili, is taken prisoner near Vitebsk.
 He never married.
-Anton Michael Bender was my Blaies / Bender generations 6th cousin, 1 generation removed.1.1.2.2.5.12.4.5.3.7.
+Anton Michael Bender's name is on the plaque in St. Nikolas Catholic Church displayed on the Rettigheim village church wall.
+Anton Michael Bender was my Bender / Fries / Blaies generations 6th cousin, 1 generation removed.1.1.2.2.5.12.4.5.3.7.
 Barbara Fischer, nee

 Müller, nee